picimako/intellij-inspections/tutorial/21-Lombok-NonNull-annotation-is-superfluous-on-a-Singular-field/21-Lombok-NonNull-annotation-is-superfluous-on-a-Singular-field.md

 ## Template creation
 This template is very similar to previous ones.
 We are looking for `@Singular` instance fields in `@Builder` classes that also have the `@NonNull` annotation applied.

-Therefore I added the `$NonNullAnnotation$` template variable, however I removed the `$BuilderDefaultAnnotation$` because based on the original documentation `@Singular` can be applied without having `@Builder.Default` on a particular field.
+Thus I added the `$NonNullAnnotation$` template variable, but also removed the `$BuilderDefaultAnnotation$` because based on the original documentation `@Singular` can be applied without having `@Builder.Default` on a particular field.

 ```java
 @$BuilderAnnotation$( )